lenoxys/hacklab/docs/02-build/deploy-aws.rst

     $ ssh-keygen -t rsa -b 1024 -N '' -f ~/.ssh/lab_ssh_key

-For windows you can create your public certificat with puttygen
+For windows you can create your public certificat with puttygen, please verify the option rsa at 1024 bit is selected.
+Put the certifcat in the hacklad folder.

 Create the Terraform variables
 ------------------------------